zenkj/callgrind2dot/README.md

 history
 =======

-There's a great tool called gprof2dot written in python(http://gprof2dot.jrfonseca.googlecode.com/) already.
+There's a tool called gprof2dot written in python(http://gprof2dot.jrfonseca.googlecode.com/) already.
 This tool is claimed to be able to handle callgrind file format.
 After some trial, I find the output dot file has wrong cost percentage.
 I reported this issue to the auther.
 During the time to wait for the author to fix this issue, I plan to write one by myself.